apache/fury-site/docs/start/dart.md

   limitations under the License.
 ---

+Fory Dart provides xlang Object Serialization, generated models, and Fory gRPC.
-Fory Dart is published on pub.dev and requires Dart SDK 3.7 or later.
-Generated serializers use `build_runner`.
-Keep Fory packages and generated code in one application on compatible versions.
+It is published on pub.dev, requires Dart 3.7 or later, and uses `build_runner` to generate serializers.

 ## Verify the Toolchain